spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202212.0/glue/marketplace-product-offer-wishlist-feature-integration.md

 {% info_block warningBox "Verification" %}

 Make sure that the `ProductOfferRestWishlistItemsAttributesMapperPlugin` is set up by sending the request to `GET https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
-You should get `attributes` in the response.
+You get `attributes` in the response.

 Make sure that the `ValidMerchantProductOfferAddItemPreCheckPlugin` is set up by sending the request to `POST https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items`.
-You should have the wishlist item added only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.
+The wishlist item is added only when the product has the specified offer reference, the offer is active and approved, and the merchant, who owns it, is active and approved.

 Make sure that the `ValidMerchantProductOfferUpdateItemPreCheckPlugin` is set up by sending the request `PATCH https://glue.mysprykershop.com/wishlists/{% raw %}{{{% endraw %}wishlist_id{% raw %}}}{% endraw %}/wishlist-items/{% raw %}{{{% endraw %}wishlist_item_id{% raw %}}}{% endraw %}`.
-You should have the wishlist item updated only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.
+The wishlist item is updated only when the product has the specified offer reference, the offer is active and approved, and the merchant, who owns it, is active and approved.

 Make sure that the `ProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` and `EmptyProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` are set up by sending the request to `DELETE https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items/{% raw %}{{wishlistItemId}}{% endraw %}`.
-You should get the product offer wishlist item deleted.
+You get the product offer wishlist item deleted.

 {% endinfo_block %}